2ndChances520/AreYouaTritiumChristian/README.md

 **"Are you a Tritium Christian?"** is a responsive, aesthetically striking web page hosting a sermon delivered by James Sopok at Glidewell Baptist Church.

 The design takes inspiration from the sermon's core metaphor: **Tritium (H3)**—a radioactive isotope that glows continuously from an internal energy source, without needing external light to "charge" it.
 The UI reflects this with a sleek dark mode, pulsing neon-green animations, and smooth scroll reveals.
+YOUTUBE INFO: https://www.youtube.com/watch?v=NhXNJgZD6NA.

 ---